Approximate Border Location

 Nearby Attractions and Tips

 The area around the crossing is rich in low-key, authentic attractions.
 The village of Vállaj is notable for its well-preserved Swabian heritage, visible in its orderly street plan and traditional houses.
 A few kilometers away, the town of Mátészalka is home to the Szatmár Museum, which provides excellent insight into the region’s history.
 On the Romanian side, the city of Carei is a must-visit.
 Its centerpiece is the magnificent Károlyi Castle, a beautifully restored palace with surrounding gardens that now houses a museum.
 The city center of Carei also has a pleasant atmosphere with numerous cafes and restaurants.
 For nature lovers, the region is part of the historical Ecsed Marsh (Lápos-láp), and while much of it has been drained, protected remnants offer opportunities for birdwatching.
-A useful tip: English may not be widely spoken in the smaller villages, but German is sometimes understood, especially among the older generation in Swabian settlements.
-Having a translation app handy is always a good idea.
+A practical tip: while credit cards are widely accepted in larger towns, carry a small amount of local currency (Hungarian Forint and Romanian Leu) for purchases in smaller villages, cafes, or markets.

 Seasonal and Weather Considerations